 1943 to 2007

-Click on the photo to read about GROVE: Part 2 in the Friends of the Wissahickon Winter Newsletter by Denise Larrabee.
+Click on the photo to the right to read about GROVE: Part 2 in the Friends of the Wissahickon Winter Newsletter by Denise Larrabee.

-Click on the photo to read a review of GROVE: Part 1 by A. Kirsh for Artblog
+Click on the photo to the right to read a review of GROVE: Part 1 by A. Kirsh for Artblog

 blocks_image